Unity-Technologies/ml-agents/docs/2-RLInUnity/2-Agents.md

 Camera observations use rendered textures from one or more cameras in a scene.
 The brain vectorizes the textures and feeds them into a neural network.

  Agents using camera images can capture state of arbitrary complexity and are useful when the state is difficult to describe numerically.
 However, they are also typically less efficient and slower to train, and sometimes don't succeed at all.

-You can set up the cameras you use for observations in a variety of ways.

 #### Discrete State Space: Table Lookup

 You can use the discrete state space when an agent only has a limited number of possible states and those states can be enumerated by a single number.
 For instance, the [Basic example environment](link) in the ML Agent SDK defines an agent with a discrete state space.
 The states of this agent are the integer steps between two linear goals.
 In the Basic example, the agent learns to move to the goal that provides the greatest reward.